-8.3 Available logic schemes
+8.3 Logic schemes

-The schemes described below are the most commonly used ones for AQ-110P and AQ-110F devices.
+The schemes described below are the most commonly used ones for this device.
 However, additional schemes are also available; please contact your nearest Arcteq representative for more information on those schemes.
 The schemes are configured using the first DIP switch group (SW1) and its switches numbered 1...4 ("Scheme selection") and 5 ("a or b").
 The scheme selection is based on binary arithmetic:

 - Switch 1: 1

 - Switch 2: 2

 - Switch 3: 4

 - Switch 4: 8

-- · Switch 5: a or b
+- Switch 5: a or b

 Figure.
-8.3 - 25.
+8.3 - 19.
 DIP switches used for selecting the logic scheme.